Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing: Federated Training of NMoE

 \subsubsection{FL with cross entropy loss (FedCE)}

 In FedCE, we split an end-to-end classifier federally trained by cross-entropy into a feature extractor (shallow layers) and a predictor (deep layers).
+For a system with $N$ clients, denote $\theta_F$ and $\theta_{H,i}$ as the parameters of feature extractor and the $i$-th expert, respectively.
 Specifically, we aim to train a feature extractor $F(\cdot; \theta_F)$ by minimizing the following objective:

 which is equivalent to each client minimizing its own cross-entropy loss over local private data, while sharing a common feature extractor $F(\cdot; \theta_F)$ that generalizes well across all clients.
 To minimize this objective under the FL paradigm, each client optimizes the following local objective: